 configure the system properly (see "MSN Messenger does not work on Windows 9x, 2000, XP, or Vista"), or MSN is being

 finicky.
 If it's the latter, then you'll have to try logging in again until you see your contact list.

 There's also an issue with older versions of Messenger (up to 8.5 we believe) where passwords in password boxes

 are shortened to 8 characters, which might be an inconvenience to people using longer passwords.
 If this occurs, then you can

-either change your password to something with 8 characters or less, or create a throwaway account that has a password of that length.
+either change your password to something with 8 characters or less, or create a legacy password of that length in your account settings.